 The Affordable Care Act has made great strides in how insurance companies pay for lactation services.
 The Affordable Care Act states, “Health insurance plans must provide breastfeeding support, counseling, and equipment for the duration of breastfeeding.
 These services may be provided before and after birth.”
 The only exceptions to this are state funded health care plans and grandfathered plans.
 Here in Texas, where IBCLCs (International Board Certified Lactation Consultants) are not yet licensed and are scarce, insurance companies sometimes illegally deny coverage of services.

 Some insurance companies are wonderful.
 They follow the law exactly and parents are able to have IBCLC services covered at no cost or trouble.
 Other insurance companies routinely deny coverage.
-This does mean all is lost, but it does unfortunately mean that it will require further conversations with your insurance provider.
+This doesn’t mean all is lost, but it does unfortunately mean that it will require further conversations with your insurance provider.
 Thankfully in October 2015, the United States Department of Labor clarified some ambiguity in the Affordable Care Act stating that all insurance companies must provide parents with a list of in-network lactation counselors.
 If this isn’t possible (and more than likely it will not be), they must cover an out-of-network provider.

 When contacting your insurance provider to check coverage, The National Women’s Law Center has a great script to follow (available on page 8 of this document).
 Should you have any trouble, please contact the National Women’s Law Center according to the script.
 As a new or expecting parent, battling with your insurance company is the last thing you have time to do.
 However, taking the time to do this will help reinforce to insurance companies that these are important services for new parents, and it will also lay the groundwork for other families to receive the breastfeeding support they will need.
 We are willing to help in any way we can and continue to fight for insurance coverage in Texas!